 If you are an Alaska Native, be sure to check out information about financial aid offered through the Recruiting and Retention of Alaska Natives into Nursing (RRANN) program.

 Graduate Students in the MS Program

 Each year the SON Graduate Program applies for a Traineeship Grant from HRSA to subsidize the cost of student tuition and textbooks.
 Students in the FNP or PMH-NP track may apply for the stipend if they are admitted to the graduate nursing program and taking a minimum of 9 credits in the fall semester and/or a combined minimum of 9 credits in the spring and summer semesters.
 Award amounts vary based on the number of applications received and funds are disseminated upon successful completion of the semester(s).
-Contact the graduate program chair, Dr. Jill Janke, to determine availability and eligibility.
+Contact the graduate program assistant, Chris Caples, to determine availability and eligibility.